Each day an author doesn’t have her books in audio, she’s leaving money on the table.

 As a result, I now use royalty share audiobooks from ACX to fill holes in my schedule.
 You may find that certain audio publishers also want to pay in a royalty share agreement.
 All of my experience with royalty share work is through ACX, so all of my comments below pertain to that system.

-If you have no experience in doing audiobooks, you might want to first do a book on LibriVox.
+If you have no experience in doing audiobooks, you might want to first volunteer your time.
 When I restarted my audiobook career, I first recorded a book for LibriVox.
 I outlined the many reasons and advantages of this project in my post Reasons to Create Your Own Stuff.
-Note that one big advantage in volunteering for LibriVox is that you will be able to figure out your most efficient workflow — i.e., learning how to punch-in — under no time pressure while simultaneously adding to world literacy.
+Note that one big advantage in volunteering is that you will be able to figure out your most efficient workflow — i.e., learning how to punch-in — under no time pressure while simultaneously adding to world literacy.

-The one big downside with doing a LibriVox book is that anyone can use your work without compensating you because you donate the completed audiobook to the public domain.
+The one big downside with doing a LibriVox book is that anyone can use your work — including those who harvest your recordings to train AI speech — without compensating you because you donate the completed audiobook to the public domain.
 Juan Carlos Bagnell wrote an excellent article on his blog about this practice.
 My LibriVox audiobook A Woman Who Went to Alaska is routinely offered for sale on eBay.
-I decided that I may continue to donate my time to narrate a short story or a chapter in a group project, but I will create full-length audiobooks only for commercial publishers.
+I no longer recommend that people volunteer to record for LibriVox.

 Also, even if you are a trained actor, you’ll want to watch this video for more info about ACX and a free performance coaching session from Pat Fraley, Scott Brick, and Hillary Huber.